 Certificate of completion

-This webinar will explore both modern medical and yogic perspectives of how subtle body yoga practices can be used to cultivate adaptive body awareness and modulate pain (or modulate the pain experience).
+This online course will explore both modern medical and yogic perspectives of how subtle body yoga practices can be used to cultivate adaptive body awareness and modulate pain (or modulate the pain experience).

 Join Neil Pearson, Shelly Prosko, Marlysa Sullivan, and Lori Rubenstein Fazzio for Yoga and Science in Pain Care Chapter 9: Body Awareness, Bhavana and Pratyahara.

 - Explain the difference between maladaptive body awareness and adaptive body awareness and how this relates to persistent pain.

 - Understand how cultivating awareness of the subtle body through the senses can support people in pain.

 - Learn how the practice of pratyahara as described in Patanjali’s Yoga Sutras correlates with modern research and how this can support people in pain.